 Show Me Dogs My First Picture Encyclopedia by Megan Cooley Peterson

 Do your kids love animals?
 This book, and others like it in this well-designed series will entice your kids to devour facts all about the animal they love — like dogs!

 I am Martin Luther King, Jr. (Ordinary People Change the World) by Brad Meltzer, illustrated by Christopher Eliopoulos

-This series is perfect for 7 year old boys and girls who are reading nonfiction, perhaps even writing a biography about a famous person.
+This series is a great choice for 7-year-old boys and girls who are reading nonfiction, perhaps even writing a biography about a famous person.
 The text to picture ratio is perfect and the narrative is always interesting.

 Kids universally love these weird and random facts but that’s not the only awesome thing about Weird But True nonfiction books!
-The book makes readers think they’re not reading.
+The book makes readers think they’re NOT reading.
 Why?
-Because there are lots of colorful photographs plus just one sentence fact.
+Because there are lots of colorful photographs, one sentence facts, and you can flip around to read the pages out of order.
 Perfect to entice even the most reluctant of reader, don’t you think?
-And, you can pick it up in the middle and don’t have to remember what happened earlier.
-So it doesn’t matter about what the fact is before you read that rat’s can’t burp and birds don’t sweat.
-Who cares?!
-All you know is that rats probably have serious gastro issues.
+It works for my oldest daughter!

 Goodnight Hockey (Sports Illustrated Kids) by Michael Dahl, illustrated by Christina Forshay

 At the city’s outdoor arena, the hockey action is fast-paced and easy to follow through the nonfiction book’s narration and illustrations.
 And when it’s game over, the kids happily say good-night.
 I’m impressed at how well Goodnight Hockey introduces young children to the game basics.
 It’s a great read aloud for younger kids but a good independent book for 7 year olds.